ParkinsonLab/Architect/README.md

 At specific timepoints while running Architect, you will have the option to either choose a default setting or specify other settings more appropriate for your purposes.
 In general, we highly recommended that the default setting be used.
 However, depending on your specific situation, you may prefer to specify a setting other than the default.
 Details about these alternate settings are given below.

+## 1. Ensemble classifier for enzyme annotation

+TODO

+## 2. Inclusion of ECs not predicted by the ensemble classifier for model reconstruction

+TODO

+## 3. Settings for gap-filling

 TODO

 # References